Honda ZR-V Review & Prices

 There are touches of colour on the touchscreen’s graphics, but there's a lot of grey and black on the display.
 That theme continues through the rest of the cabin, with cloth upholstery as standard on the seats, while the leather offered on the top-spec Advance car gets some silver stitching.

 Behind the standard-fit leather steering wheel is a 10.2-inch digital display.
-With customisable graphics and multiple views, you can have it as you please.
-The screen has a dark background, so the coloured graphics do pop and it’s easy to read.
+The screen has a dark background, so the coloured graphics do pop and it’s easy to read, but it's not as customisable as you'll find on alternatives.
 Top-spec cars also get a head-up display, which is simple to read too.

 Honda doesn’t offer the ZR-V with many options at all, with different wheel designs and colours the main decision you’ll need to make.
 There are styling pack options to make it look either rugged or sporty too.